 When you spot a mold problem, take immediate action.
 Here are a few ways to kill mold on different wood surfaces.

-Untreated wood is a porous surface, meaning it absorbs moisture and bacteria.
+Untreated wood is porous, meaning it absorbs moisture and bacteria.
 While it’s harder to remove mold from untreated wood, it can be done.
 Start by scrubbing the mold with a scrub brush, water, and dish soap.
 Then, spray the affected area with undiluted white distilled vinegar.
 The acid in the vinegar will kill the mold spores.

 Removing mold from infested wood is tough.
 Depending on how deep the mold infestation is, you might have to remove the top layer of wood and then use 100-grit sandpaper and scrub it off.
 If the mold covers a large portion of your home, call a mold remediation specialist.